MadBomber/prompt_manager/README.md

 See also [examples/using_search_proc.rb](examples/using_search_proc.rb)

 ## Overview

+### Prompt Initialization Options
+- `id`: A String name for the prompt.
+- `context`: An Array for additional context.
+- `directives_processor`: An instance of PromptManager::DirectiveProcessor (default), can be customized.
+- `external_binding`: A Ruby binding to be used for ERB processing.
+- `erb_flag`: Boolean flag to enable ERB processing in the prompt text.
+- `envar_flag`: Boolean flag to enable environment variable substitution in the prompt text.

 The `prompt_manager` gem provides functionality to manage prompts that have keywords and directives for use with generative AI processes.